Mirv/domain_crawler/readme.md

 ---

 Despite all of this, I found this highly enjoyable and challenging.
 My class had, within the first week, begun building web scrapers using RestClient and Nokogiri, so this was hardly alien territory for me.
-However, the difficulties which cropped up during the process were very satisfying to overcome.
+However, the difficulties which cropped up during the process were both challenging and extremely satisfying to overcome.

 Thanks folks!